 operates within a framework of high expectations for every

 learner with support from educators, families and the

-Pursuant to Section 180 of Title 16 which requires the State Board of Education to "adopt through a public process a statewide strategic education plan to describe how the agency will help schools boards to improve student performance" and that it be reviewed and updated every five years, the Board voted to approve the Strategic Plan at its meeting on August 17, 2010.
-The plan has been renewed to 1) reflect current practice and views, 2) assure that all students graduate from high school having achieved proficiency in reading, math, science, writing and 21st Century skill development and are prepared to enter college or training in a career of their choosing, and 3) integrate the tenets of transformation.
-The agency will now move ahead with the development of its implementation plan.
+Pursuant to Section 180 of Title 16 which requires the State Board of Education to "adopt through a public process a statewide strategic education plan to describe how the agency will help school boards to improve student performance" and that it be reviewed and updated every five years, the Board voted to approve the current Strategic Plan at its meeting on January 20, 2015.
+The Plan has been developed to emphasize the Board’s commitment to (1) ensure that Vermont’s public education system operates within the framework of high expectations for every learner and ensure that there is equity in opportunity for all; and (2) ensure that the public education system is stable, efficient, and responsive to changes and ever-changing population needs, economic and 21st century issues.
+The Board will work with the Agency now to move ahead with the implementation of its Plan.

-To meet its objective of enabling all Vermont students to reach their full potential and become engaged, contributing members of society, the Vermont State Board of Education has adopted its priorities for the 2013-14 year.
-The Board believes this objective be achieved through providing equitable high quality learning opportunities to all children, delivered within a flexible and personalized
+To meet its objective of enabling all Vermont students to reach their full potential and become engaged, contributing members of society, the Board of Education has adopted its priorities for the 2013-14 year.
+The Board believes this objective can be achieved through providing equitable, high quality learning opportunities to all children delivered within a flexible and personalized

-The Board consists of eleven members, nine voting members and two non-voting member appointed by the Governor with the advice and consent of the Senate.
-One voting member is a Vermont high school student.
-One non-voting member is a Vermont high school student who is a junior member and will move into the voting student member slot the following year.
+The Board consists of eleven members (nine voting members and two non-voting members) appointed by the Governor with the advice and consent of the Senate.
+Two of the Board members are Vermont high school students; One is a voting member, and the other is not.
+Students are appointed to a two-year term, upon the second year of service the student becomes a voting member.
 The other non-voting member is the Secretary of Education.

 State Board of Education Member List

 The Vermont State Board of Education has two student members who sit on the Board:

 Student Member Sought for State Board of Education

 The Governor’s office is seeking a candidate to serve on the State Board of Education